 As well as sourcing locally, we will build our homes from highest quality materials with forward thinking technologies like energy saving insulation, electric vehicle charging points, low energy lighting and heating integrated into construction, so that the development stands the test of time.

-An application has now been submitted to Vale of White Horse District Council.
-The council will undertake statutory consultation, with a decision expected around April / May 2020.
+A Reserved Matters application was submitted to Vale of White Horse District Council in early 2020.
+The council have undertaken statutory consultation, with a decision expected in Summer 2020.
 If this decision is positive, development would start during the summer, with the first homes available towards the end of the year.
 Development would start at the northern end of the site, where a residential scheme is already under construction for Radley College, and would take between four and five years to complete.